-◆Research findings by a group led by Professor Kei Ito of the Department of Life, Environmental, and Medical Sciences in the School of Integrated Sciences have been published in the Dutch journal *Entomologia Experimentalis et Applicata*
+◆Research findings by a group Medical School, have been published in the Dutch journal *Entomologia Experimentalis et Applicata*.

 Release Date: